timfish/sentry-tauri/README.md

 # `sentry-tauri`

-A Tauri Plugin for Sentry.
+An experimental Tauri Plugin for Sentry.

 Captures and reports to Sentry:

-- JavaScript errors and breadcrumbs in Tauri web-views using `@sentry/browser`
+- JavaScript errors and breadcrumbs in Tauri windows using `@sentry/browser`
 - Panics and breadcrumbs in Rust via the Sentry Rust SDK
 - Native crashes as minidumps
-- Merges breadcrumbs from all Rust + JavaScript

 ## Installation